About The Health Pattern

 She wasn't asking for a new medication.

+She was describing something harder to explain.
 She was tired all the time.
 Her brain felt foggy.
 She was gaining weight despite eating carefully.
 Her sleep had become broken and unrefreshing.
-She was on medications for reflux and blood pressure that she never used to need.
+She was on medications she never used to need.

-Her blood tests were “normal”.
+Her blood tests were normal.

 And yet, she did not feel well.